iterative/dvc.org/content/docs/command-reference/init.md

 `--subdir` must be provided to initialize DVC in a subdirectory of a Git repository.
-DVC still expects to find the Git repository (will check all directories up to the root to find `.git`).
-This options does not affect any config files, `.dvc` directory is created the same way as in the default mode.
-This way multiple DVC projects (including nested ones) could be initialized in a single Git repository providing isolation and granular project management.
+DVC still expects to find the Git repository (will check all directories up to the system root to find `.git`).
+This options does not affect any config files, `.dvc/` directory is created the same way as in the default mode.
+This way multiple <abbr>DVC projects</abbr> can be initialized in a single Git repository, providing isolation and granular project management.

 #### When is this useful?